Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/SpecialTopics/4-4-InstanceBasedAuthorizations.md

 ### Examples 1: Restrict access to company by country
 We want to grant access to Companies based on their location or in other words user are responsible for Companies from one or multiple countries and should only access those.

 First we need to create a table to store the user.
-Beside User Name and Password (not important for the tutorial) we want to be able to assign a user to a User Group and to enable/disable user.
+Beside User Name and Password (not important for the tutorial) we want to be able to assigna user to a User Group and to enable/disable user.
 The following SQL snippet, which need to be added to the [migration document](../RetrieveData/migration/V1_0__olingo.sql), shows the creation of the User table and the creation of three user:

 ```SQL
 CREATE TABLE "User" (